De Minimis Ending: What You Need to Know About New Customs Processing

 • Customs review: 5-15% get pulled for physical inspection

-FlavorCloud's analysis warns costs will keep rising as "brokers, compliance intermediaries, and platforms fill in the gaps."
+FlavorCloud's analysis on de minimis impact warns costs will keep rising as "brokers, compliance intermediaries, and platforms fill in the gaps."

 What you need to do right now